A month to the day after promising an Australian record at the Melbourne IAAF World Challenge meeting, Kim Mickle delivered on Saturday (22).

 Kenyan contingent clean up

-After winning in Sydney a week ago, 2013 World champion Eunice Sum, Moscow silver medallist Mercy Cherono and London 2012 Olympic Games fourth placegetter Duane Solomon followed up in Melbourne.
+After winning in Sydney a week ago, world champion Eunice Sum, world silver medallist Mercy Cherono and Olympic fourth-place finisher Duane Solomon followed up in Melbourne.

-Cherono, also from Kenya, was actually the fastest entrant in the 1500m but faced a field of strong rivals all in good recent form, but she led at the bell and did not let anyone get close to her on the final lap to take the victory in 4:08.57 from Moscow finalist Zoe Buckman and Bridey Delaney.
+Cherono, also from Kenya, was actually the fastest entrant in the 1500m but faced a field of strong rivals all in good recent form.
+She led at the bell and did not let anyone get close to her on the final lap to take the victory in 4:08.57 from Moscow finalist Zoe Buckman and Bridey Delaney.

 Solomon was sought out for the Australian season with the hope he would drag some of the local runners to fast times.
-The American delivered on both fronts in the men’s 800m, taking his second win in two Australian starts in 1:45.17, from Joshua Ralph who ran a personal best of 1:45.80.
+The US middle-distance runner delivered on both fronts in the men’s 800m, taking his second win in two Australian starts in 1:45.17, from Joshua Ralph who ran a personal best of 1:45.80.

-The night also saw the return to competition of London 2012 Olympic Games finalist Henry Frayne who took the long jump with 8.10m, his first competition in 19 months after persistent back injuries.
+The night also saw the return to competition of Olympic finalist Henry Frayne who took the long jump with 8.10m, his first competition in 19 months after persistent back injuries.

 Len Johnson for the IAAF